Optimization with delay-induced bifurcations: Demonstration of principle

 \subsection{Summary of findings}

-Here we summarize the results reported in the three examples considered in Sections~\ref{sec_global}, \ref{sec_flattest} and \ref{sec_arbitrary}.
-We reiterate that generally it is impossible to predict the behavior of nonlinear systems with delay as the delay changes, as illustrated by the case of Section~\ref{sec_arbitrary}.
-However, for delay systems in a special form (\ref{dde_whole}) with $V(x)$ being a multi-well landscape tending to positive infinity as $|x|$ goes to infinity, it appears possible to make certain predictions with regard to the bifurcations occurring as the delay $\tau$ increases.
+Here we summarize the results reported in the three examples considered in Sections~\ref{sec_global}, \ref{sec_flattest} and \ref{sec_arbitrary}, which illustrate different mechanisms of barrier-breaking between the local minima.
+We reiterate that generally it is impossible to predict without numerical analysis the behavior of nonlinear systems with delay as the delay changes, as illustrated particularly well by the case of Section~\ref{sec_arbitrary}.
+However, for delay systems in a special form (\ref{dde_whole}) with $V(x)$ being a multi-well landscape tending to positive infinity as $|x|$ goes to infinity, it appears possible to make certain qualitative predictions with regard to the bifurcations occurring as the delay $\tau$ increases.
 Firstly, as has been well known for general delay equations, one can accurately predict the values of $\tau$, at which local Andronov-Hopf bifurcations occur for all fixed points.
-Also, in the systems of the given type it is possible to predict the occurrence of a non-local homoclinic bifurcation with the growth of $\tau$ to some extent, although the exact value of $\tau$ cannot be predicted and the exact form of this bifurcation can be determined only when the respective $\tau$ is known at least approximately.
-One can anticipate that attractors growing in size with $\tau$ would eventually collide with saddle objects and their manifolds in non-local bifurcations.
+Also, in the systems of the form (\ref{dde_whole}) with single-well and/or single-hump $V$ it is possible to predict the occurrence of a non-local homoclinic bifurcation with the growth of $\tau$ to some extent, although the exact value of $\tau$ cannot be predicted and the exact form of this bifurcation can be determined only when the respective $\tau$ is known at least approximately.
+For systems with multi-well landscapes, we envisioned that localized attractors growing in size with $\tau$ would eventually collide with saddle objects and their manifolds in non-local bifurcations.